MICHAEL D. HAGGE, MArch, MCRP

 ARCH 7031 - Research and Training (1-3)

-Collaborative research with faculty or students in selected area of architecture and/or teaching either independently with faculty mentorship or in direct collaboration with faculty.
-The primary goal of the course is to learn about common design teaching and research methods employed in a practical setting.
-Prerequisite: Permission of instructor.
+Collaborative research with faculty in selected areas of architecture.
+The primary goal of the course is to learn about common research methods used in the design fields and to develop skills in written communication of such research.

 Critical study of contemporary theoretical writings and related architectural production; contemporary issues informing current architectural discourse; the Modernist canon and "-isms" from the mid-twentieth century to the present.